evoheal/EPID-700/README.md

 * The majority of gas stoves in the US generate CO levels which exceed federal guidelines

 On formatting:<br/>
 To prevent accidents associated with editing a different student's project, instead of directly editing the course page, you will work within your own GitHub repository.
 If you are new to GitHub, you may follow this step-by-step [guide](https://docs.github.com/en/get-started/quickstart/create-a-repo) to create your first repository.
-For this milestone, you may only need to generate a single file, the "README.md" file which should automatically be initialized when you create your repository.
-You may consider using this [template]().
+For this milestone, you may only need to generate a single file, the "README.md" file which should automatically be initialized when you create your repository.<br/>

+You may consider using this [template]() which only uses three basic formatting functions:
+1) creating a heading, "##"
+2) line breaks, "<br/>"
+3) hyperlinks, "[display text}(web address)"

+Other more flexible options are [possible](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if desired.
 For this and most future milestones, I will upload the final result to the course page for you (in the folders linked at the top of this document which are currently empty).

 ## Next Objective
 At the time of writing, **September 18, 2023**, the next objective is: